 These Chocolate Guinness Cupcakes were originally published on March 14, 2012.
 The post was updated in January 2021.

-Since living in Baton Rouge for college–the amount of time doesn’t matter at this point, y’all, just know it was a while ago–I’ve become a fan of St. Patrick’s Day and all the shenanigans it encompasses.
+Since living in Baton Rouge during college, I became a fan of St. Patrick’s Day and all the shenanigans it encompasses.

 The added bonus was we had various friends who lived on the parade route, all of whom hosted parties.
 Which meant we spent an entire Saturday bouncing from party to party and offering boozy cupcakes to our cohorts.
 As you do. 😉

 These Guinness Cupcakes are insanely chocolately and moist, and paired with the Baileys frosting?
 Ooooooh boy, are they good.

 These are a spin off a popular “bomb shot” and transformed into a decadent chocolate dessert.